nginxinc/nginx-amplify-doc/content/metrics-metadata/other-metrics.md

 - Agent can't connect to the TCP socket (when using PHP-FPM with a TCP socket).
 - Agent can't parse the PHP-FPM configuration.
 A possible workaround is to not have any ungrouped directives.
 Try to move any ungrouped directives under [global] and pool section headers.

-If checking the above issues didn't help, please enable the agent's [debug log]({{< relref "/install-manage-amp-agent/configuring-agent.md" >}}), restart the agent, wait a few minutes, and then create an issue via Intercom.
-Please attach the debug log to the Intercom chat.
+If checking the above issues didn't help, please enable the agent's [debug log]({{< relref "/install-manage-amp-agent/configuring-agent.md" >}}), restart the agent, wait a few minutes, and then please submit a support request through my.f5.com, Instructions for submitting a support case to F5: https://support.f5.com/csp/article/K2633.
+Please attach the debug log to the support case.

 Below is the list of supported PHP-FPM metrics.